gitkwarteng/AppNavigation/README.md

 `AppNavigationView` injects the `navigateTo(_)` into the environment of the ContentView to be accessible in child views.
 If you want to add navigation title to your view, the modifier should either be applied to the `ContentView` or  a sub view in `ContentView`.

+You can also use the `goBack` enviroment variable to pop a view off the navigation stack.